 AP Explains: Transfer Of Power Under 25th Amendment

-A police officer blocks a road before President Donald Trump arrives at Walter Reed National Military Medical Center, in Bethesda, Md., Friday, Oct.
-2, 2020, after he tested positive for COVID-19.
-(AP Photo/Jacquelyn Martin)
+Speaker of the House Nancy Pelosi, D-Calif., speaks during a news conference at the Capitol in Washington, Friday, Oct.
+9, 2020.
+Pelosi wants legislation that would create a commission to allow Congress to intervene under the 25th Amendment to the Constitution and remove the president from executive duties.
+(AP Photo/J. Scott Applewhite)

-President Donald Trump announced early Friday on Twitter that he has been diagnosed with the coronavirus, and he will spend several days at Walter Reed Medical Center for treatment and evaluation.
+A week ago, President Donald Trump was diagnosed with the coronavirus, spent several days at Walter Reed Medical Center for treatment and evaluation, and has since returned to the White House.

 - Associated Press